Wed, April 9, 5-7 PM, Wed, May 14, 5-7 PM

-Our volunteer positions are great for those who want to learn about marine life and marine conservation, or want to learn about careers in marine science.
-Positions are posted here and in the volunteer database run by the United Way of the Greater Seacoast.
-Click here to see our listing.
+Our volunteer positions are great for those who want to learn about marine life and marine conservation, share their passion for others, or want to learn about careers in marine science.

 Help with our touch tank and marine education programs this summer!
 Minimum commitment of 2 days per week preferred.